monstro-das-bolachas/obdee-wan-canobi/README.md

 This project contains a Teensy 4.1 based dual-CAN + LIN/K automotive interface for diagnostic/reverse-engineering use.
 The aim is to be used with Savvy.
-Firmware yet ot be written.
+Firmware yet to be written.

 ## Current active revision